How to Automate Continuous Data Copying from MongoDB to S3

 Lastly, click Run and check that your database is getting new documents inserted into it every 60 seconds.

 Alright, now is the fun part.
-We are going to create a new MongoDB Trigger that copies our MongoDB data every 60 seconds utilizing MongoDB Data Lake's $out to S3 aggregation pipeline.
+We are going to create a new MongoDB Trigger that copies our MongoDB data every 60 seconds utilizing MongoDB Atlas Data Federation's $out to S3 aggregation pipeline.
 Create a new Trigger and use these configuration settings.

 Your Trigger function will look something like this.
 But there's a lot going on, so let's break it down.